 Steven Proud

 The effect of a child’s peers has long been regarded as an important factor in affecting their educational outcomes.
-However, these effects follow several different mechanisms and are often difficult to estimate, due to unobserved selection.
-This paper builds on the work of Hoxby (2000) and uses exogenous changes in the proportion of girls within UK school cohorts to estimate the effect of a more female peer group.
-I include estimates of effects at a classroom level for schools that appear to contain only one class per cohort to estimate the direct effect of a peer group.
-Further, I examine if there is a differential effect of boys and girls with differing socioeconomic status, and also examine the effect of a more female peer group on a child’s value added score.
-I find large significant negative effects of a more female peer group on boy’s outcomes in English, whilst in maths and science, both boys and girls benefit from a more able peer group up until age 11.
+However, these effects are often difficult to estimate.
+I use exogenous changes in the proportion of girls within English school cohorts to estimate the effect of a more female peer group, estimated in all schools, and in a subset of schools that only include one classroom per academic year.
+I find significant negative effects of a more female peer group on boys’ outcomes in English.
+In maths and science, all pupils benefit from a more female peer group up until age 11.

 Note: some of the documents on this page are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader